 - In the short story "You Can't Be Too Careful" by Ruth Rendell, Della Galway is asexual—"no spark of sexual feeling had ever troubled her."

 - "Boss Tweed", the antagonist of The Opiuchi Hotline is asexual and believes that it gives him an advantage in the rough-and-tumble world of Lunar politics.
-Asexuality in John Varley's Eight World stories is complicated by something most authors don't consider: In a clothing-optional society with Easy Sex Change "none of the above" is always an option, so judging someone's orientation from their configuration is pretty much impossible.
+Asexuality in John Varley's Eight Worlds stories is complicated by something most authors don't consider: In a clothing-optional society with Easy Sex Change "none of the above" is always an option, so judging someone's orientation from their configuration is pretty much impossible.
 At least two characters assume asexuality when they meet people without apparent genitals but both turn out to be wrong.
+Boss Tweed wears fake genitals just to head off this sort of reputation.

 - Dexter Morgan from Dexter is uninterested in sex, but willing enough to keep his wife, Rita, convinced that he's a normal man.